 The OHS act requires employers to send their employees on various health and safety training course, which will assist these employees in maintaining a safe and healthy and prepared working environment.

 H&S Reps represent employees interests at H&S committee meetings and together with management, formulate and drive H&S within the company.
-It is an OHS Act requirement to have trained health and safety representatives in the workplace, to assist with workplace safety.
+It is an OHS Act requirement to have trained health and safety representatives in the workplace, to create a safe workplace.

 This course empowers the Incident Investigator with the necessary knowledge and skills to conduct investigations correctly and confidently.
-When incidents occur in the workplace they need to be investigated to determine the cause and then preventative measures need to be implemented to prevent re-occurrence.
+When workplace accidents occur, they need to be investigated to determine the cause and then preventative measures need to be implemented to prevent re-occurrence.

-This course empowers the Risk Assessor with the necessary knowledge and skills to conduct workplace risk assessments, which focus on identifying the hazardous and risks and their priority and formulating a preventative management plan, thereby creating a safer and better-prepared working environment.
+This course empowers the Risk Assessor with the necessary knowledge and skills to conduct workplace risk assessments, which focus on identifying workplace hazards and risks and their priority and formulating a preventative management plan, thereby creating a safer and better-prepared working environment.